 The Company's Bylaws provide that the Board of Directors will consist of not less than 8 or more than 17 directors.
 The Board of Directors may, from time to time, fix the number of directors within these limits.
-Effective as of the date of the Annual Meeting, the Company's Board of Directors will be fixed at 14 directors.
+The Company's Board of Directors is currently fixed at 14 directors.